;

 • Instead of coarse salt, use table salt or epsom salt – both work!

-• Substitute a full bar of grated castile soap for the liquid castile soap.
-You will want to melt the soap in hot water before mixing in the other ingredients.
+• Substitute half a bar of grated castile soap for the liquid castile soap.
+You will want to fully melt the soap in the hot water before mixing in the other ingredients.

 overhead shot of homemade laundry detergent ingredients on white marble backdrop

-Why Don’t You Use Borax In Natural Laundry Detergent?
+Why Is There No Borax In Homemade Laundry Detergent?

-The safety of borax has been questioned.
-The EU has banned borax because of its potential harm to reproductive health.
-This is based on studies of borax on mice and rats after ingesting high amounts.
+The safety of borax has also been questioned.
+In 2010, the EU banned borax because of potential harm to reproductive health and it is not available to purchase for household use.
+This is based on a study of mice and rats after ingesting high amounts.
 While I am sure there are much worse ingredients out there, I would much rather play it safe.
-It is known for being effective in removing stains, however I find washing soda does the trick all on it’s own.
+It is known for being effective in removing stains, however I find washing soda does the trick all on its own.

 How Much Natural Laundry Detergent Do You Need Per Load?

-I typically use about 1/3 cup or so for an average sized load of laundry.
-If I am doing a small load however, I will use about 1/4 cup.
+We have a high efficiency washing machine and I typically use about 1/4 cup of my homemade laundry detergent for a regular sized load, or 1/3 cup for a larger load.
 This works great for us!
 I just keep a 4 oz mason jar in my laundry room to use to measure my detergent whenever I am doing a load of laundry.

 Why Does My Laundry Detergent Separate?